Is Tijuana worth visiting?

 Tijuana street food is one of the reasons to visit the city

-3. Tijuana’s street food
+3. Enjoy Tijuana’s street food

 Trying Baja’s famous street food is a rite of passage for many Tijuana visitors.
 The city is known for its variety of street food, which you can find on many street corners.